Eka Esu Williams

-Ekanem Esu Williams (born on 1950) is a Nigerian-born immunologist and a reproductive health and rights activist.
+Ekanem Esu Williams (born 1950) is a Nigerian-born immunologist and a reproductive health and rights activist.

 Life and work

 Born in northern Nigeria, Williams was the third of eight children.
 She received her first degree from the University of Nigeria in 1975, then graduated from University of the Witwatersrand, South Africa.
 In 1984, she earned a doctorate in immunology from the University of London.
-In 1985 she returned to Nigeria to take a post at the University of Calabar; two years later she was passed over for promotion, because it was felt that she already had more than a woman could expect.
+In 1985, she returned to Nigeria to take a post at the University of Calabar; two years later, she was passed over for promotion, because it was felt that she already had more than a woman could expect.

 She is a founding member of the Society for Women and AIDS Against Africa in 1998, and she is also a trustee of The Listen Charity South Africa.

 She served as a research associate at the Population Council in Washington, DC, and Johannesburg, from 1998 to 2007.

 Williams became a program officer with the Ford Foundation in 2007 working from the foundation's Southern Africa office in Johannesburg.
 There, she has concentrated on the work of HIV/AIDS and reproductive health and rights issues in several sub-Saharan African countries.